 Strengths of the 3-4 Defense

-The 3-4 in a flexible defense, and provides some great advantages when it comes to rushing the quarterback and defending against the pass.
-Because there are only three linemen, the outside linebackers may play the role of defensive end at some times, essentially giving a 4-3 look.
+The 3-4 is a flexible defense and provides some great advantages when it comes to rushing the quarterback and defending against the pass.
+Because there are only three linemen, the outside linebackers may play the role of the defensive end at some times, essentially giving a 4-3 look.

 The 3-4 can be confusing for opposing quarterbacks, who may find it tough to keep track of these roving linebackers who line up all over the place.